aldenpartridge/chaos-crawler/README.md

 # chaos-crawler

 **chaos-crawler** is a shell script that automates the downloading of subdomain data for bug bounty programs from Project Discovery's [Chaos](https://chaos.projectdiscovery.io/) dataset.
-It organizes the data into a structured directory hierarchy, making it easier for security researchers and bug bounty hunters to access and analyze subdomain information for various programs.
+It organizes the data into a structured directory hierarchy based on platform and bounty status, making it easier for security researchers and bug bounty hunters to access and analyze subdomain information.

 ## Table of Contents